Leo-Simpson/c-lasso/paper/paper.md

 - *Stability Selection*: This setting allows the selection of the $\lambda$ via stability selection [@Meinshausen:2010;@Lin:2014;@Combettes:2020b].
 Three modes are available for the selection of variables over subsamples: selection at a fixed $\lambda$ [@Combettes:2020b], selection of the q first variables entering the path (the default setting in `c-lasso`), and selection of the q largest coefficients (in absolute value) across the path [@Meinshausen:2010].

-The python syntax to use a specific computation mode and model selection is exemplified below:
+The Python syntax to use a specific computation mode and model selection is exemplified below:

 ```python
 # Example how to do only cross-validation and path computation: